 As discussed, people look up to leaders for examples of how to behave.
 You can’t preach one thing to your team members and do something entirely different.
 That’s just hypocritical.

-If you want everyone on your team to be motivated and setting their own goals, you need to set that expectation by setting measurable and achievable goals on a consistent basis.
+If you want everyone on your team to be motivated and set their own goals, you need to set that expectation by setting measurable and achievable goals on a consistent basis.

 One of the essential traits of being an organizational leader is making sure you’re holding yourself to a higher standard than you hold others.